Chairman RDA Seeks Citizens Help To Fight Dengue - UrduPoint

 He informed that the owners and contractors of the under construction buildings had been issued notices and directed to ensure removal of stagnant water and properly cover water tanks.

-He said the citizens should come forward and play role to help the administration in controlling dengue else strict action in accordance with the law would be taken against the violators.
+He said, the citizens should come forward and play a role to help the administration in controlling dengue else strict action in accordance with the law would be taken against the violators.

-Arif Abbasi said the RDA teams, under anti-dengue drive, were inspecting different sites.

-He said vulnerable points were being regularly checked and special inspection was conducted to check dengue mosquito larvae.
+Action in accordance with the law was being taken against the violators of the orders of the government to save the public from the spread of dengue mosquitoes, he said adding vulnerable points were regularly being checked and special inspection was conducted to check dengue mosquito larvae.

 He called on the citizens to make it a daily habit to destroy the breeding sites of dengue mosquitoes.

-He said, "It is everyone's responsibility to make sure their homes are kept clean at the time.
+He said, "It is everyone's responsibility to make sure their homes are kept clean at all times.
 We are urging everyone to destroy the breeding sites of dengue mosquitoes."
-The citizens should realize their duties to save them and their families from the dengue fever, he said, adding with the recent monsoon rains in the city, the peak season of the virus had already begun and precautionary measures at this stage were a must.
+The citizens should realize their duties to save them and their families from the dengue fever, he said adding, with the recent monsoon rains in the city, the peak season of the virus had already begun and precautionary measures at this stage are a must.

 He said mosquitoes breed primarily in containers like earthenware jars, metal drums and concrete cisterns used for domestic water storage, as well as discarded plastic food containers, used automobile tyres and other items that collect rain water.